How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 Step 1.
 Prepare all the materials

-The first task at hand is to write a script, or at least make a list of the key talking points to be referenced when you’re recording.
-Also, prepare PowerPoint slides, images, demos, and other content items that you’re going to use while capturing a video.
+The first task is to write a script, or at least make a list of the key talking points for when you’re recording.
+Also, prepare the PowerPoint slides, images, demos, and other content items that you plan to insert into the video itself.

 1. Write a plan for the training with the learning objective in mind.